Bicycling

 • Measuring and evaluating Overland Park’s progress toward bicycle safety.

-The City Council reviews plan implementation suggestions on a regular basis to determine funding for new projects, including additional bike lanes and sharrows on city streets.
+The City Council reviews plan implementation suggestions regularly to determine funding for new projects, including additional bike lanes and sharrows on city streets.

 The plan proposed 263 miles of bicycling infrastructure, including additional bike lanes and sharrows on city streets.
-The plan also involves better connections to and between existing trails, and the addition of bike lanes to already-planned new road project in southern Overland Park.
+The plan also recommends improved connections to and between existing trails, as well as the addition of bike lanes to already-planned new road projects in southern Overland Park.

 Bicycling in Overland Park